 Is California a ‘Stand Your Ground’ State?

 No. However, California does subscribe to the “castle doctrine,” which is similar.
 Under the castle doctrine, a person is entitled to use deadly force to protect their home or workplace, so long as they act reasonably under the circumstances.
+For example, small business owners are permitted to carry a gun in some circumstances.

 The castle doctrine is like “stand your ground” in that you do not have to attempt to escape before you act.
 However, once you leave your property, you forfeit the rights that would have been afforded to you under the castle doctrine.